mostafaelsayed/organizer-backend/README.md

 ### Done

 * add support for oauth authentication using facebook locally
+* make migration to update reservations table (add "createdAt" column and add foreign constrain "on delete cascade")

 ### Not Done

-* make migration to update tables (add column and add foreign constrain "cascade")
 * add support for oauth authentication using facebook in remote server
 * add support for oauth authentication using google